 - Automatically deploy an Avi Controller and Avi Service Engines

-- Seamless integration with your VMware Cloud on AWS environment (with AVS and GCVE support coming soon!)
+- Seamless integration with your VMware Cloud on AWS environment and on-prem vSphere environments

 - Option to deploy sample app that leverages Avi load balancing

-Where to deploy Easy Deploy for NSX Advanced Load Balancing
+Where to deploy Easy Deploy for NSX Advanced Load Balancer

-Easy Deploy for NSX Advanced Load Balancing can be installed inside or outside your SDDC.
+Easy Deploy for NSX Advanced Load Balancer can be installed inside or outside your SDDC.

-Prerequisites to install the Easy Deploy for NSX Advanced Load Balancing appliance
+Prerequisites to install the Easy Deploy for NSX Advanced Load Balancer appliance

-The Easy Deploy for NSX Advanced Load Balancing appliance requires the following:
+The Easy Deploy for NSX Advanced Load Balancer appliance requires the following: